Vegetation management laws

 - Improving monitoring and other measures to ensure compliance with the law and reporting based on latest science

 - Supporting the use of self-assessment for low-risk activities

 The laws do not change the onus of proof.
 The state is still required to prove a landholder is guilty, the same as other offences.

 What the changes mean for landholders

-Under the new laws, landholders can still conduct necessary clearing for their farm operations and property management, including clearing to:
+Under the current vegetation management laws, landholders can still conduct necessary clearing for their farm operations and property management, including clearing to: